-- Agriculture, Horticulture and Forestry, which are covered by the HIE Agriculture, Food and Drink Subsidy Scheme and WTO Agreement on Agriculture (AoA) - Food and drink manufacturing the processing of agricultural products, including second and further stage processing into food and beverages of all types comes under the AoA and are covered by the HIE Agriculture, Food and Drink Subsidy Scheme - Fishing, Aquaculture and fish processing, which are covered by the HIE Fishing and Aquaculture Subsidy Scheme (WTO ASCM agreement) - Subsidy awarded as UK small amounts of financial assistance or TCA de minimis that is covered by the exception at 3.2.4 of the TCA - Prohibited subsidies i.e. - Unlimited state guarantees where the amount or duration is not limited - Exports subsidy must not be used to fund the direct operating costs of exports i.e. staff, materials or other revenue costs tied to the export performance of goods or services - O Domestic content HIE will not place an obligation on beneficiaries to favour UK suppliers and goods as a condition of the funding
+- Agriculture, Horticulture and Forestry, which are covered by the HIE Agriculture, Food and Drink Subsidy Scheme and WTO Agreement on Agriculture (AoA) - Food and drink manufacturing the processing of agricultural products, including second and further stage processing into food and beverages of all types comes under the AoA and are covered by the HIE Agriculture, Food and Drink Subsidy Scheme and WTO Agreement on Agriculture (AoA) - Fishing, Aquaculture and fish processing, which are covered by the HIE Fishing and Aquaculture Subsidy Scheme and WTO ASCM agreement - Subsidy awarded as UK small amounts of financial assistance (SAFA) that is covered by the exception at Article 364.4 of the TCA or its successor under the UK Subsidy Control Act 2022 Minimal Financial Assistance (MFA) - Prohibited subsidies i.e. - - Unlimited state guarantees where the amount or duration is not limited - Exports subsidy must not be used to fund the direct operating costs of exports i.e. staff, materials or other revenue costs tied to the export performance of goods or services - Domestic content HIE will not place an obligation on beneficiaries to favour UK suppliers and goods as a condition of the funding